Skip to main content

 Ginger

-Some people love it and others don't like it at all - we're talking about ginger.
-However, the tuber can make a significant contribution to improving cold symptoms.
-This is because all ginger products, whether fresh or dried, act as natural anti-inflammatory agents.
-This is why dried red ginger (halia bara) has long been used in traditional Chinese medicine.
+Some love it, others can’t stand it—ginger.
+But this root can significantly help relieve cold symptoms.
+Why?
+All types of ginger products, whether fresh or dried, act as natural anti-inflammatory agents.
+That’s why dried red ginger (Halia Bara) has been used in traditional Chinese medicine for centuries.

 Onions